dc365710651/EEC-201-FINAL-PROJECT/README.md

 ### Test 10_a(Twelve/Zero):

-Overall speaker identification accuracy: 91.67% Overall word identification accuracy: 97.22%
+Overall speaker identification accuracy: 91.67%

+Overall word identification accuracy: 97.22%

+Accuracy for "Twelve" across 18 speakers of 2024 = 94.44%

+Accuracy for "Zero" across 18 speakers of 2024 = 88.89%

+If we use "twelve" to identify speakers (codebookSize = 128, numMelFilters = 26, numCepstra = 12), the accuracy versus the system that uses "zero" (codebookSize = 32, numMelFilters = 40, numCepstra = 25) improved to 94.44%.
+There are two mismatches of "Zero": Zero-Word: s6.wav => recognized as Speaker 10, Zero-Word: s11.wav => recognized as Speaker 12.
+For "Twelve", there is only one mismatch: Twelve-Word: s11.wav => recognized as Speaker 12.

+If we train a whole system that tries to identify which speaker and whether the speech is "zero" or "twelve", overall speaker identification accuracy is 91.67%, overall word identification accuracy is 97.22%.
+In this test, we will test both "Zero" and "Twelve" files.
+For each test file, we check distances against all codebooks (both Zero and Twelve).
+Whichever codebook is closest, we take that as the predicted speaker and word.
+For this test, codebookSize = 32, numMelFilters = 40, numCepstra = 25.
+From the result, we can find three mismatches: Test file: Zero_test6.wav => Predicted: Speaker 10, Word "Zero", Test file: Twelve_test14.wav => Predicted: Speaker 12, Word "Twelve", Test file: Twelve_test15.wav => Predicted: Speaker 5, Word "Zero".

 ### Test 10_b(Five/Eleven):

-Overall speaker identification accuracy: 97.83% Overall word identification accuracy: 100.00%
+Overall speaker identification accuracy: 97.83%

+Overall word identification accuracy: 100.00%

+Accuracy for "Five" across 23 speakers of 2025 = 95.65%

+Accuracy for "Eleven" across 23 speakers of 2025 = 100.00%

+If we use "Eleven" to identify speakers (codebookSize = 128, numMelFilters = 26, numCepstra = 12), the accuracy is 100%.
+For the test of "Five" (codebookSize = 32, numMelFilters = 40, numCepstra = 25) the accuracy is 95.65%.
+There is only one mismatch of "Five": Five-Word: s18.wav => recognized as Speaker 13.

+If we train a whole system that tries to identify which speaker and whether the speech is "Five" or "Eleven", overall speaker identification accuracy is 97.83%, overall word identification accuracy is 100%.
+In our system, codebookSize = 128, numMelFilters = 26, numCepstra = 12.
+There is only one mismatch: Test file: Five s18.wav => Predicted: Speaker 13, Word "Five".
+Compared with the test in 10a, the accuracy improved a lot.